-During the 4-month disaster impact marketing window, the grant administrator will receive applications from persons interested in purchasing the home.
-This application will include a self-certification for applicants to certify their disaster impact and provide an explanation of how they were impacted by the disaster.
+During the 4-month disaster impact marketing window, the grant administrator will receive applications from persons interested in renting the units.
+This application will include a selfcertification for applicants to certify their disaster impact and provide an explanation of how they were impacted by the disaster.

 Only applicants with a disaster impact will be income-qualified and receive approved applications during the 4-month window.
-Applicants will then proceed to mortgage underwriting with the lender of their choosing.
-Income qualifications are valid for 12 months and there should be an expected opportunity to purchase homes within 8 months of income qualification.
+Applicants will then proceed to submit an application to the property manager.
+Income qualifications are valid for 12 months and there should be an expected opportunity to rent the units within 8 months of income qualification.

-Step 3: Sale of Units
+Step 3: Lease of Units

-When housing units are completed or it is appropriate to sign a purchase agreement, developers will notify approved applicants on a first come, first serve basis.
-Provided that disaster impacted persons will be the first ones to be income qualified and put onto a list of eligible buyers as maintained by the developer and grant administrator, disaster impacted residents will have the first opportunity to purchase the homes.
+When housing units are completed or it is appropriate to sign a lease, developers will notify approved applicants on a first come, first serve basis.
+Provided that disaster impacted persons will be the first ones to be income qualified and put onto a list of eligible tenants as maintained by the developer and grant administrator, disaster impacted residents will have the first opportunity to rent the units.

-Disaster-impacted residents income qualified within the 4-month marketing window will have at least 30 days to secure approval from a lender and sign a purchase agreement to hold their place in the queue.
-Once all disaster-impacted approved applicants have been contacted to secure approval and sign a purchase agreement and at least 30 days have passed, approved LMI applicants of the general public will be contacted on a first come, first serve basis and have at least 30 days to secure approval from a lender and sign a purchase agreement.
+Disaster-impacted residents income qualified within the 4-month marketing window will have at least 30 days to submit an application to the property manager and sign a lease to hold their place in the queue.
+Once all disaster-impacted approved applicants have been contacted to submit an application to the property manager and sign a lease, and at least 30 days have passed, approved LMI applicants of the general public will be contacted on a first come, first serve basis and have at least 30 days to submit an application to the property manager and sign a lease.